Common Cannabis Pests and How to Mind Them

 Cannabis pests’ identification and extermination is crucial.
 It is essential for any grower to be able to identify a pest and react fast to protect their greenery and ensure the well-being of their plantation.

-Update: This article was updated on August 13, 2021, to include information on broad mites.
+Update: This article was updated on June 29, 2022, to include information on pest treatments.